ssslllsss/light-godwoken/docs/how-to-withdraw-from-godwoken.md

 ### Step 2.
 Unlock Withdrawal Cells

-Now we can unlock the asset created previously.
+Now we can unlock the assets created previously.
 For safety reasons, it takes some time (about 5 days) before one can unlock the assets.
 Faster withdrawal will be available in the near future.

 When the waiting time is due, the receiver address can make a Layer 1 transaction to unlock the asset cell.